-What researchers think is that EMDR in some way is able to 'nudge' these memories so that they neurologically reconnect with the healthy brain and then is reprocessed and integrated.
+What researchers think is that EMDR in some way is able to 'nudge' these memories so that they reconnect with the healthy brain and are then reprocessed and integrated.
 The most popular theory is that when the eyes move back and forth it creates brain activity similar to that which occurs during REM (rapid eye movement) sleep.
 It's during this REM phase (when we dream) that we resolve conflicts, process information and consolidate learning and memory.
 More simply put, information processing takes place.
 By creating similar brain activity, while thinking about the painful event, it appears that EMDR is able to help the brain finally process the 'stuck' material, enabling the person to arrive at a resolution.
 The painful event or trauma becomes an unfortunate memory but is no longer produces the emotional pain that it did before.

 What is EMDR used for?

 Although EMDR is well known for its use for PTSD, especially with war veterans in both the USA and UK, it is also applied to the following conditions: